Djam88/daily_planner_app/README.md

 ## Usage

--Please click to open the follwoing link in a modern web browser -Add your work schedule
+- Please click to open the follwoing link in a modern web browser
+- Add your work schedule
--click save
+- click save

 ## Development